regel/cardano-p2p/README.md

 # The Cardano Blockchain Needs A Decentralized Node Discovery Service

-The Cardano blockchain does not have a p2p feature to update topology files, although all required information is registered in the blockchain.
+The Cardano blockchain does not yet have a production ready p2p feature to update topology files, although all required information is registered in the blockchain.

-To workaround this limitation, the Cardano community created a centralized API to exchange node's IP addresses and update their topology files.
+To find a temporary workaround, the Cardano community created a centralized API (known as CLIO1, api.clio.one) to exchange node's IP addresses and update their topology files.

 The `cardano-p2p` application solves this issue and enables fully decentralized